Burning Man: 1998

 Burning Man returned to the playa in 1998, and the basis of the modern layout was implemented.
 The idea was to "recreate some of the intimacy of our original camping circle, but on a much larger civic scale".
-Rod Garret's design smoothed out the angular "V" from 1997 and implemented the arc, although in 1998, it stretched less than half-way around the circle.
+Rod Garret's design smoothed out the angular "V" from 1997 and implemented the arc.
+In 1998, it stretched less than half-way around the circle.
 The radial streets were numbered North 1–20 and South 1–20, instead of the modern clock face system of names such as 11:30 or 5:15.
 There were four large plazas, each occupied by a major theme camp.

 1999–2010

 In 1999, for the Wheel of Time theme, the great arc of the city was expanded to the full 240° (2/3 of a circle) that it is today.
-The streets were re-numbered to correspond to a clock face, with the Man in the center, Center Camp at 6:00, and streets every 30 minutes (15°) 2:00 through 10:00.
+The streets were renumbered to correspond to a clock face.
+The Man was in the center, Center Camp at 6:00, and streets every 30 minutes (15°) 2:00 through 10:00.

 2000 saw the introduction of the Temple as a fixture on the playa, and it has grown to be easily as important as the Man.
 It was placed at 12:00 out in the deep playa in the open third of the circle.
-2000 also marked the year that the concept of a loud side and a quiet side was replaced by the rule that large scale sound camps would be placed at the 10:00 and 2:00 edges, facing out into the deep playa.
+2000 introduced the concept of a loud side.
+A quiet side was replaced by the rule that large scale sound camps would be placed at the 10:00 and 2:00 edges, facing out into the deep playa.

-Extra annular streets have been added as need has increased.
+Extra annular streets have been added, as need has increased.